jmdelvecchio/gravel-lab/computing_resources/doodleverse.md

 For example, I would use `ssh -NfL 8050:astral.sciclone.wm.edu:8050 jdelvecchio01@astral.sciclone.wm.edu`

 5. You will be prompted for your password; enter it.
 If nothing happens, it's working!

-6. Copy and paste or type the http address into your web browser of choice.
+6. Navigate to http://127.0.0.1:8050/ into your web browser of choice.
 It should pop us as Doodler!!

+7. Follow the instructions as written in the program and in the repo.
+A little bug I've noticed is that you may have to select the file name a few times before the file name "sticks" under "Select Image."
+Otherwise you will get a blank screen instead of a new image.

 # Training a model